IT21212604/TB_PNEUMO_AI_DETECTOR_FRONTEND/README.md

-# TB Pneumo Detector Frontend
+# TB Pneumo AI Detector Frontend

 This repository hosts the frontend of the TB Pneumo AI Detector project, a web application designed to assist healthcare professionals in detecting pneumonia and tuberculosis from chest X-ray images using AI.
 The frontend is developed using React.js and includes an intuitive interface for easy navigation and user interaction.